Nicolai Jørgensen

-Nicolai Mick Jørgensen ([ˈne̝koˌlɑjˀ ˈme̝k ˈjɶɐ̯ˀn̩sn̩]; born 15 January 1991) is a Danish professional footballer who plays as a forward.
-He is currently a free agent.
+Nicolai Mick Jørgensen ([ˈne̝koˌlɑjˀ ˈme̝k ˈjɶɐ̯ˀn̩sn̩]; born 15 January 1991) is a Danish former professional footballer who plays as a forward.

 Club career

 Akademisk Boldklub

 Nicolai Jørgensen began his career at Grantoften IF, he later joined Skovlunde IF and joined Akademisk Boldklub afterwards, where he played for nine years apart from half a year as a U-15 player in Brøndby IF.

 Bayer Leverkusen

 Jørgensen joined German team Bayer 04 Leverkusen for their pre-season training camp in July scoring four goals in his first 45-minute appearance, and was subsequently signed for a five-year contract with Leverkusen on 12 July 2010.
 He made his Bundesliga debut in a 3–6 defeat to Borussia Mönchengladbach on 29 August 2010 being introduced as a substitute after 63 minutes.

 F.C.
 Copenhagen

 In July 2012, Jørgensen returned to his native Denmark joining F.C.
 Copenhagen on a one-year loan.
 In September, the club announced to have had exercised a purchase option, making the deal permanent with Jørgensen signing a contract until 2016.